There is little good information about Isla Grande in Colombia. That changes today!

 → First, you can book a day pass with one of the Isla Grande’s resorts.
 Islabela or Gente de Mar are the best for that.
 However, you should know that you will not have much time on the island.
 You will arrive around 10 am and leave between 2 and 3 pm.
 It’s not my favorite option.

 → Otherwise, you can book a fun catamaran day trip.
 The boat is large enough for dancing, drinking cocktails (yes, there is a bar!), and napping.
 You won’t set foot on Isla Grande, but you can swim 50 meters from the shore in its beautiful waters.
-I will tell you everything about this Rosario Island day trip.
+I loved it.

 → My last suggestion is the coolest.
 You and your friends rent a private boat and explore the islands like modern pirates, with reggaeton music and cold beers.
 Once again, ask Aymeric.